DalalAryan/DalalAryan.github.io/_posts/2025-11-10-neural-network-verification.md

 ### 1.1: Alan Turing and the Factorial Program

 How do we show that programs in fact do what we intend them to do?
-In Alan Turing's paper titled ``Checking a Large Routine'', he explores the probability of programs and provides a proof of correctness of a program implementing the factorial function.
+In Alan Turing's paper titled "Checking a Large Routine", he explores the probability of programs and provides a proof of correctness of a program implementing the factorial function.

 Turing proved that his factorial program always terminates and alwasy produces a factorial of its input, no matter the input.
 In general, what Turing showed was that his program works exactly as the mathematical definition of a factorial.